This Classic Refried Beans recipe is exceedingly rich and full of onion, garlic, and bacon flavor… and oh so creamy!

 There’s a few ways I’ve been making these: the slow method and the fast method.

-So, the next time you fry up a batch of bacon, save all the drippings!
+Side note: the next time you fry up a batch of bacon, save all the drippings!

 Now, there’s a fast method of getting these beans done if your family is already asking what is for dinner.
 Which actually happens to be my favorite way to make these beans.
 Fast.
 (But, be patient.
 Although, I say FAST method, doesn’t mean it’s microwavable fast-like.
 It’s just FAST in bean-mode.) 😉

 So, be sure to take just a few minutes out of your day and make some refried beans on low and slow!